 World Scholars Academy offers international summer courses for ages 12-18 delivered online.
 No matter where you are from, this summer you can enjoy a stimulating course that prepares you for future study and your future career, while making friends that will last a lifetime.
 As another timeless Chinese proverb goes, “Gold is easier to acquire than a true friend” (黃金萬兩容易得, 一個知心最難尋).

-• New friendships are a wonderful benefit of doing a summer course.
+New friendships are a wonderful benefit of doing a summer course.
 But what else can you gain?
-Here are the top 10 benefits you’ll gain from a World Scholars Academy summer course.
+Here are the top 10 benefits you’ll gain from a World Scholars Academy summer program.